The Lone Ranger (2013 film): Critical response

 On Rotten Tomatoes, The Lone Ranger holds an approval rating of 31% based on 250 reviews, with an average rating of 4.90/10.
 The site's consensus reads, "Armie Hammer and Johnny Depp make for an appealing pair of leads, but they're not enough to make up for The Lone Ranger's bland script, bloated length, and blaring action overkill."
 On Metacritic, the film has a score of 37 out of 100, based on reviews from 45 critics, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Mick LaSalle of the San Francisco Chronicle called the film "a jumbled botch that is so confused in its purpose and so charmless in its effect that it must be seen to be believed".
-Lou Lumenick of the New York Post described it as a "bloated, misshapen mess, a stillborn franchise loaded with metaphors for its feeble attempts to amuse, excite and entertain".
 Charlie McCollum of the San Jose Mercury News was more forgiving, describing it as an "entertaining mess".
 Tim Walker of The Independent gave a mixed review, praising Gore Verbinski for "employ[ing] the Old West to good effect, with gorgeous widescreen vistas that owe everything to Sergio Leone and John Ford."
-However, he added, "it takes a full hour for Reid to don his mask, and then there’s another 80 unremarkable minutes to go."
+However, he added, "it takes a full hour for Reid to don his mask, and then there's another 80 unremarkable minutes to go."

 Among some of the positive reviews, James Verniere of the Boston Herald wrote, "The film, part spoof, part pastiche, is chockablock with violent incident, spectacular settings, Buster Keaton-esque action and colorful characters out of spaghetti Westerns of yore."
-Andrew O'Hehir of Salon.com called it "an ambitious and inventive film that’s always trying to tweak formula and play with audience expectations.
-If anything, it’s overstuffed with imagination and ideas...."
+Andrew O'Hehir of Salon.com called it "an ambitious and inventive film that's always trying to tweak formula and play with audience expectations.
+If anything, it's overstuffed with imagination and ideas."
 Jon Niccum of the Kansas City Star stated, "The movie takes a more old-fashioned approach to thrills.
 It appears to showcase as many stuntmen as it does digital compositors."

 Among British critics, the reception was more positive.
 Angie Errigo of the British film magazine Empire gave it four of five stars, finding "[r]eal storytelling, well thought-out and beautifully, at times insanely, executed, with excitement, laughs and fun to make you feel seven years old again."
 Robbie Collin of The Daily Telegraph gave the film three stars out of five, writing, "Verbinski shows more ambition here than he did in Pirates of the Caribbean."
-He added, "[I]n a sane world this would never have been made, although I’m really rather glad someone did."
+He added, "[I]n a sane world this would never have been made, although I'm really rather glad someone did."